Verblio Review: Is Verblio Worth It?

 So, you sort through different available topics, and when you find one that you’d like to work on, you can already start working.
 The thing about Verblio is that there are lots of writers vying for writing tasks, and if you don’t act fast, someone could grab that topic you chose.
 You have no choice but to find another available topic again.

 So let’s assume that you’ve worked on a topic, and you’re ready to send it to the client.
 You have to remember that submitting your work will ensure that you’ll get paid.
-There’s probably a couple of other writers who submitted their articles on the same topic.
+There are probably a couple of other writers who submitted their articles on the same topic.
 The client chooses which work he liked best, and only that writer gets paid.

 What happens to your unapproved article then?
 You can keep it until you find another client you can submit it to.
 Unfortunately, until then, you won’t get paid for your work.